ClimateForecastNovemberDecember >>

-Climate and Average Weather in Taiwan
+Climate and Weather of Taiwan

 Taiwan has both tropical and humid subtropical climate zones, with its highest mountain peaks exhibiting tundra-like conditions.